csci110/csci110.github.io/5_PuzzlePrincess.md

 You may have noticed that there is a problem when you drop one marker on top of another.
 The program doesn't increment the turn counter but it does call `takeTurns()` again, which will create a problem when we start playing with the stranger.

 We will need to add some logic to prevent this and to have the marker automatically jump back to its original position if placed on another marker, just like we did when it was dropped outside the confines of the board in [this](###Preventing drops outside the board) section.
-This is a task for our `board` array!
+This is a task for our `dataModel` array!

--[ ] In `PrincessMarker` `handleMouseLeftButtonUp()` method definition, add another *OR* condition to the `if` statement that checks to see if the marker was dropped outside the playable area:  the condition is "is there *NOT* an empty square symbol in this square?"
+- [ ] In `PrincessMarker` `handleMouseLeftButtonUp()` method definition, add another *OR* condition to the `if` statement that checks to see if the marker was dropped outside the playable area:  the condition is "is there *NOT* an empty square symbol in this square?"

 Run the game and verify that the marker returns to the start position if placed on another marker, without calling `takeTurns()`.